-(b) Furnaces shall be cleaned (including filter replacement) as often as necessary to prevent accumulation of lint and dust.

-(d) Heating appliances such as free standing and built in fireplaces shall have a noncombustible guard placed around the unit with a separation to prevent accidental burns.

-(d) Any building which contains a liquefied petroleum (LPG) gas burning appliance below grade (basement/pit or similar location) will not be approved for a child care center until the LPG gas-burning appliance is properly installed with ventilation and an approved gas detection device.
+- (a) Heating appliances shall be listed and approved and installed in accordance with the manufacturer's instructions, the adopted building code, mechanical code and electrical code.
+All chimneys, smokestacks or similar devices from stoves, furnaces, fireboxes or boilers shall be installed or constructed in accordance with their listings and the above mentioned codes. - (b) Furnaces shall be cleaned (including filter replacement) as often as necessary to prevent accumulation of lint and dust. - (c) Homemade heating appliances shall be removed from service. - (d) Any building which contains a liquefied petroleum (LPG) gas burning appliance below grade (basement/pit or similar location) will not be approved for a child care center until the LPG gas-burning appliance is properly installed with ventilation and an approved gas detection device.
 Upon request the Department of Fire Prevention and Electrical Safety will provide guidelines for the proper installation of LPG appliances in a basement, pit or under floor space.